Didactic Program in Dietetics, Certificate

 • At least 80 percent of students completing dietetic internships and/or post-baccalaureate programs will indicate that they strongly agree or agree that their undergraduate education made them competitive with colleagues from other programs.

-• At least 80 percent of program students* complete program/degree requirements within 3 years (150 percent of the program length).
-Program completion rate is calculated by tracking students from the beginning of the junior year. *ACEND specific Objectives
+• At least 80 percent of program students* complete program/degree requirements within three years (150 percent of the program length).
+Program completion rate is calculated by tracking students from the beginning of the junior year. *ACEND-specific objectives

 Goal 2: To prepare a graduate who is knowledgeable about nutritional care in multiple settings and demonstrates specific personal and professional competencies.